 Post-Traumatic Stress Disorder (PTSD)

-is characterized by a persistent re-experiencing of traumatic events involving near-death, serious injury, intense fear, and helplessness in the form of distressing recollections, thoughts, dreams, flashbacks, and strong physical reactions to even remotely associated reminders.
-This can lead to a difficulty sleeping, irritability, and hyper-vigilance.
+PTSD is characterized by a persistent re-experiencing of traumatic events involving near-death, serious injury, intense fear, and helplessness in the form of distressing recollections, thoughts, dreams, flashbacks, and strong physical reactions to even remotely associated reminders.
+This can lead to difficulty sleeping, irritability, and hyper-vigilance.
 Social and occupational functioning can be severely impacted.
 You can evaluate a specific traumatic incident to determine whether you may have PTSD by taking the "Impact of Event Scale".

 Social Anxiety Disorder/Social Phobia

-is characterized by persistent and unreasonable fear of humiliation or embarrassment when exposed to unfamiliar people.
+Social anxiety is characterized by a persistent and unreasonable fear of humiliation or embarrassment when exposed to unfamiliar people.
 Therefore, the situation is avoided completely or endured with intense anxiety, which interferes with the person’s normal functioning (Durand & Barlow, 2003).
 People who call my office often want to know how to overcome social anxiety.
 Cognitive therapy can be a particularly useful anxiety treatment for this issue.
 It is one of the therapies that I specialize in.

 Generalized Anxiety Disorder (GAD)